-Darker and Edgier: Vivian, who is a card and a Duel Spirit in this fic, willingly confesses in Redux that her true past was nothing like what it was in the video game version, and that she was not nearly as innocent as the game portrayed her.
+Vivian, who is a card and a Duel Spirit in both versions, willingly confesses in Redux that her true past was nothing like what it was in the video game version, and that she was not nearly as innocent as the game portrayed her.
 She calls the game "the sugar-coated, PG-rated version".

 Deal with the Devil: The Shadow Queen made a deal with a nameless demon.
 She gives him her name, he gives her the power over shadows.